cladam/cladam.github.io/_posts/2025-08-09-stop-reinstalling.md

 ---
 layout: post
-title: Stop Re-installing Your Tools
+title: Stop re-installing your tools
 ---

 When you publish a CLI tool on crates.io, you’ll often get a familiar question (at least I did):